jprovolone/OpenWebUIAPI-Python/README.md

 # OpenWebUI API Python Client

-A Python client for interacting with OpenWebUI's API, providing easy access to language models and chat completions.
+An unofficial python client for interacting with OpenWebUI's API, providing easy access to language models and chat completions.

 ## Features